-I consider blogging my job, so maintaining it at least once a month behind the scenes of course is necessary.
-You might noticed some changes and I am planning to make it even more user friendly.
-It's not easy, but I like to take everything into my own hands so organizing and maintaining as well as coding is done by yours truly.
-It has been always part of my learning experience, with ups and downs but I find even those long hours staring at html, placing and replacing codes rather fun times...so not true haha but once you actually accomplish something it is worth it.
+Well, I consider blogging my job, so maintaining it at least once a month behind the scenes, of course, is necessary.
+It is not easy, but I like to take everything into my own hands so organizing and maintaining as well as coding is done by yours truly.

-When I decade to do maintenance or any changes on my blog which takes around 6-8 hrs a day, well I make a large amount of food one day before or early in the morning so I don’t have to get up and make something new.
-That's how this incredibly simple slow cooked beef made it last week on our table.
+When I decide to do maintenance or any changes on my blog which takes around 6-8 hrs a day, well I make a large amount of food one day before or early in the morning so I don’t have to get up and make something new.
+That is how this incredibly simple slow cooked beef made it last week on our table.

 Slow Cooked Beef with Kimchi